 Atherosclerosis is the major cause of heart diseases, stroke and death in both developed and developing countries.
 It is well established that elevated levels of low density lipoproteins constitute primary risk factors for atherosclerosis.
-Epidemiological studies have indicated that dyslipidemia and coagulation disturbances are among the most significant risk factor for the development of atherosclerotic conditions [1]
+Epidemiological studies have indicated that dyslipidemia and coagulation disturbances are among the most significant development risk factor for the of atherosclerotic conditions [1]

-pharmacological Current treatment atherosclerosis includes the use of the statin class of 3-hydroxy-3-methyl glutaryl.CoA (HMG.CoA) reductase inhibitors and the fibrate class, peroxisome proliferatoractivated receptor alpha (PPARα) antagonists.
+Current pharmacological treatment of atherosclerosis includes the use of the statin class of 3-hydroxy-3-methyl glutaryl.CoA (HMG.CoA) reductase inhibitors and the fibrate class. peroxisome proliferatoractivated receptor alpha (PPARα) antagonists.
 They are effective in lowering triglyceride (Tg) and low density lipoprotein (LDL) but most patients still experience coronary events despite statin therapy.
-In addition, reports of undesirable side effects (myopathy) of some 'super statins' in which the scope of improving the potency of this class of drug may be modest [2].
+In addition, there are reports of undesirable side effects (myopathy) of some 'super statins' whereby the scope for improving the potency of this class of drug may be modest [2].
 Furthermore, the fibrate class of drugs, which are mostly used to treat hypertriglyceridemia and low HDL cholesterol, requires high doses to show significant efficacy [3].
 In addition, a combination of fibrate and statin has met with serious safety concerns as exemplified by the withdrawal of cerivastatin in 2001.
 Besides, hyperglycemia and dyslipidemia, which are the two major components of metabolic syndrome, are also one of the crucial risk factors for cardiovascular diseases [4].
 Therefore, there is a need for a different class of compounds to treat hyperglycemia and dyslipidemia without the attendant serious side effects.

 Oxidative stress has recently been implicated in the pathogenesis of various diseases such as diabetes and coronary artery diseases.
 Hydroxyl free radical (OH) has also been found to be responsible for the peroxidative damage to lipoproteins present in the blood, which in turn are responsible for the initiation and progression of atherosclerosis [5].
-Therefore, treating both oxidative stress and disorders of lipid metabolism together, may novel approach to regress atherosclerosis and other cardiovascular diseases.
-We reported earlier that some precursors in hormone synthesis, such as, auaaulsterone. possess lipid-lowering activity, together with mild anti-oxidant effect and also inhibit oxidative modification of LDL [6].
-Recently, we also found that some pregnane derivatives exhibited antioxidant and anti-dyslipidemic activities simultaneously [7,8].
+Therefore, treating both oxidative stress and disorders of lipid metabolism together, may novel approach to rearess be а atherosclerosis and other cardiovascular diseases.
+We reported earlier that some precursors in hormone synthesis, such as, guggulsterone, possess lipid-lowering activity, together with mild anti-oxidant effect and also inhibit oxidative modification of LDL [6].
+Recently, we also found that some pregnane derivatives exhibited antioxidant anti-dyslipidemic activities and simultaneously [7,8].

-violacea (purple allamanda, violet syn A. blanchetti) allamanda, ornamental plant of Allamanda genus in the Apocyanaceae family.
-Previous chemical examination of this plant indicated the presence of plumericin, isoplumericin and 5, 6-dimethoxycoumarin [9].
+Α. violacea (purple allamanda, violet allamanda. syn A. blanchetti) is an ornamental plant of Allamanda genus in the Apocvanaceae family.
+Previous phytochemical examination of this plant indicated the presence of plumericin. isoplumericin and 5.
+6-dimethoxycoumarin [9].
 The ethanol extracts of the roots, leaves and stems of this plant have been reported to posses' cytostatic and cytotoxic activities [10].
 However, no work has been reported on the flowers of this plant.
-The present study was undertaken to evaluate the anti-dyslipidemic. anti-oxidant and anti-diabetic activities of the extract and fractions of the flowers of A. violacea.
+The present study was undertaken to evaluate the antidyslipidemic, anti-oxidant and anti-diabetic activities of the extract and fractions of the flowers of A. violacea.